-This tutorial will help you to test the mass airflow sensor (MAF) sensor using a multimeter.
+In this tutorial, I'm going to show you how to test the mass air flow (MAF) sensor using a multimeter.

 Contents of this tutorial: